 Let’s say that disaster hits tomorrow, do you have the basics like food and water covered?
 Stockpiling food and water shouldn’t be a prepping trend and every sane person should do it.
 We live in a world where natural and man-made disasters are no longer far-fetched scenarios.
 People should have no excuse for being unprepared.
 The following survival foods are available to anyone and they have an indefinite shelf life, so make sure you have them in your pantry.

-I keep looking at what Venezuela is going through.
+I keep looking at what Venezuela is going through and I can’t believe it.
 Although the media seems to have forgotten about it, the situation is still critical out there.
 People are stealing pets to eat them as a last resort.
-There are families protecting their gardens 24/7 as they no longer trust their neighbors.
+Families are protecting their gardens 24/7 as they no longer trust their neighbors.

 People should realize that there are no more safety nets and even though we live a plentiful life, everything could change overnight.
 Stockpiling a few survival foods that can last for generations is necessary if you don’t want to depend on others to survive when it hits the fan.
 The following survival foods should be found in every pantry and here is why.